nhtua/koa-starter-kit/README.md

 - [x] Middlewares using
 - [x] Authentication with JSON Web Token
 - [ ] Authorization with built-in solution
-- [x] CORS accepts request from white list domain
+- [x] CORS accepts request from domain white list

+want more?
+Folk and submit your regular tasks.

 ### Requirement
 KSK requires Node >= 7.6 or higher.